sudheermuthyala/terraform-/09-terraform-modules/118-create_and_call_Re-useable_Terraform_Module/README.md

 ## Call Module from Terraform Work Directory (Root Module)
-- create Terraform Configuration in Root module by calling the new le cre
+- create Terraform Configuration in Root module by calling the newle